 - In 2003 she received the Distinguished American Award from the John F Kennedy Library and Foundation.
 This award is bestowed upon those who have played significant roles in American public affairs and who have contributed to the moral education of the country.
 Past recipients include Madeleine Albright, Harry Belafonte, former President George Bush, James Farmer and Betty Freidan.

 - In 2004 Diane received the LBJ Award for Leadership in Civil Rights from the Lyndon Baines Johnson Library and Museum.

 Fisk University, Nashville, Tennessee, awarded her an Honorary Doctor of Humane Letters Degree in May 2007.

-In 2009 Diane was presented with North Carolina Agricultural and Technical State University's Human Rights Medal.
-It is awarded annually in recognition of individuals who have endeavored to correct social injustice and have significantly contributed to the betterment of the world.
+- In 2009 Diane was presented with North Carolina Agricultural and Technical State University's Human Rights Medal.
+It is awarded annually in recognition of individuals who have endeavoured to correct social injustice and have significantly contributed to the betterment of the world.